Felix's pov

 The same voice, a little wobbly, comes from behind me, "Yes!
 That's the perfect place.
 Makes sense with the surrounding.
 You can come down now."

 I glance around the said 'surrounding' and still find no sense at all.
 But who am I to talk?
 I obey the owner of the wobbly voice and climb down the ladder.
 Even from down here, I try to make sense of the fairy tale scenery in between the world of thousands of books and still find nothing.
 I look down at the owner of the wobbly voice, an old lady in her eighties, with white hair like wool and wrinkles around her soft and kind eyes.
-My face probably resembles confusion as she laughs at me and says, "Still finding no sense, Mia Cara?"
+My face probably resembles confusion as she laughs at me.
+"Still finding no sense, Mia Cara?"

 I shake my head, pretty sure I'm looking like an idiot now.
 But I don't really care when it's her who's seeing me like this.
-Maria, the owner and librarian of a really old library that's situated on the outskirt of the city, laughs again and out of nowhere whacks me on the head.
+Maria, the owner and librarian of a really old library that's situated on the outskirts of the city, laughs again and out of nowhere whacks me on the head.
 "And you call yourself a bookworm?"

-I scowl at her rubbing the place where she hit me.
+I scowl at her rubbing the place where she has hit me.
 "I never called myself a bookworm before."

 "Where is your head?"
 She crosses her arms over her chest as she huffs at me.
 A warning alarm goes off in my head as I take in her posture.
 The way she's standing and looking at me screams danger.
 It means she has sensed something and is gonna drill me for it until I open my mouth.
 Crap, that's bad!

 "Nothing, Maria, I just didn't have much sleep last night.
-Which is why, my brain is lagging."
+Which is why my brain is lagging."
 I give her a weak smile for which I cringe inside myself.
 As a way to run away from her, I proceed to start pulling the ladder.
 But she pauses me just in time with a hand on my arm and a stern look on her face.
 "And why didn't you get much sleep at night?"

 Well, here we go.
 I squirm a little under her hard gaze.
 When she looks at me like that, I'm totally undone.